RULES OF LACROSSE (Cambridge Minor Lacrosse)

 There is always a face-off after a goal, penalty or when the ball strikes the goalie in the helmet area, (a goal is counted if the ball goes directly into the net off the goalie's helmet or facemask).

-*Face-offs are taken with the open face of the stick facing your own net.
-The ball must come out of the 2' centre face-off circle before the other players can enter the larger circle.
+Face-offs are taken with the open face of the stick facing your own net.
+The ball must come out of the 2" center face-off circle before the other players can enter the larger circle.
 An offence against this does not cause another face-off as in hockey, it results in immediate possession to the other team.

 Checking is an important part of the game but checking from behind and violent checks into the boards will be strictly enforced.
 Checking from behind will be dealt with severely as it is one of the leading potential injury factors.
 It is a "judgement" call by the referee and is enforced differently at Rep levels.
 Ejection can be called in extreme cases.